 EAF officers who act as intermediaries and clearing agents on behalf of private companies-both Egyptian and foreign-certainly receive off-the-books fees when dealing with public agencies or providing introductions.
 But EAF officers still in active service may well also be establishing small companies, registered in the names of family members, and using their direct connections and insider knowledge to win contracts (and possibly selling them on), thus securing lucrative income streams.
-Commanding officers in the EAF's "civilian construction brigades" and their subordinate "platoons" and site engineers involved in military-managed construction projects have the discretion to award contracts for minor projects (or parts of larger ones), and may do so on the basis of personal relations or receipt of bribes to companies so small that, despite being registered, lack an office address, permanent staff, or the requisite skills and machinery, resulting in padded costs and the use of inferior materials.
+Commanding officers in the EAF's "civilian construction brigades" and their subordinate "platoons" and site engineers involved in military-managed construction projects have the discretion to award contracts for minor projects (or parts of larger ones), and may do so on the basis of personal relations or receipt of bribes to companies so small that, despite being registered, lack an office address, permanent staff, or the requisite skills and machinery, resulting in padded costs and the use of inferior materials.63

-SWIMMING WITH THE WHALES OF THE NILE: MILITARY RELATIONS WITH THE PRIVATE SECTOR of the MOD, both directly through its veto power over licensing land use applications and indirectly through its role in the National Center for Planning State Land Uses, this constitutes the most obvious and significant example of military leverage over civilian actors (including government agencies).
+SWIMMING WITH THE WHALES OF THE NILE: MILITARY RELATIONS WITH THE PRIVATE SECTOR

+Access to state land for business use has been identified by numerous economists and financial institutions such as the International Monetary Fund as one of the most important impediments to private sector development in Egypt.64 And because this is under the control of the MOD, both directly through its veto power over licensing land use applications and indirectly through its role in the National Center for Planning State Land Uses, this constitutes the most obvious and significant example of military leverage over civilian actors (including government agencies).
 The military has also taken full advantage of the discretionary legal and regulatory frameworks and de facto practices that, while not primarily of its own making, have offered it significant leverage over other economic actors.
-So much so that the International Monetary Fund departed briefly from its normal public reticence to warn openly in September 2017 that private sector development and job creation "might be hindered by involvement of entities under the Ministry of Defense."
-Together, these factors have contributed to the severe distortion of market incentives and of the structure of the private sector.
+So much so that the International Monetary Fund departed briefly from its normal public reticence to warn openly in September 2017 that private sector development and job creation "might be hindered by involvement of entities under the Ministry of Defense."65 Together, these factors have contributed to the severe distortion of market incentives and of the structure of the private sector.